decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 *The following questions are for Decred to consider and are not part of the SOW.*

-**What is Denni Lovejoy‚Äôs big picture approach to help educate and promote Decred to the public?**
+**What is Denni Lovejoyís big picture approach to help educate and promote Decred to the public?**

 - This entire SOW is based on the premise that Decred is sponsoring me to do a series of educational/ tutorial style videos of the cryptocurrency governance coin sector.